hrj/abandon/README.md

 * Reporting: supports both textual and interactive, graphical reports.

 ## Differences from Ledger

-(why yet another fork)
+(or why yet another fork)
 * Cross-platform.
 This was a major consideration to be able to collaborate with external auditors, accountants, etc. While, in theory, the existing implementations of Ledger are cross-platform, they need to compiled / packaged separately for each platform.
 * Simpler and more regular syntax.
 Some of the simplicity is because many features haven't been implemented yet.
 But, in general, I do want to cut the flab and keep things simple and regular.
 * An interactive GUI for viewing reports.

 ## Roadmap

-Many basic features are still missing.
-Upto version 0.5 the focus will be on adding basic features such as:
+Many features are still missing.
+Until version 0.5 the focus will be on adding basic features such as:

 * Support for currencies
 * Reporting options (sorting, grouping, time limits, etc)